 - Spend a morning in the water at The Harbor

 - Spend an afternoon doing the Taco Trail

-Santa Barbara's central location in California means you can get anywhere pretty quickly.
-Here are a few easy day trip that we highly reccomend:
+Santa Barbara’s central location in California means you can get anywhere pretty quickly.
+Here are a few easy day trips that we highly recommend:

 Looking to travel?
 Our travel planning services are here to help make it happen!